-Q: Who is the Steel Institute of New York and why are they sponsoring this contest?
+Q: Who is the Ornamental Metal Institute of New York and why are they sponsoring this contest?

 Q: Who is eligible?

 A: The Metals in Construction magazine 2022 Design Challenge (the Challenge) is open to any individual or team of architects, engineers and/or designers at the professional and/or student level.
 Collaboration between disciplines and/or levels is permitted and encouraged.

 Q: I do not live in the United States, am I eligible to enter this competition?

 Q: What type of proposals are you looking for?

 A: Submissions should be original and at the conceptual stage of development.
 Please refer to the Design Brief and Specific Design Guidelines for additional details.

 Q: Will any information as far as site plans, sections, elevations of the existing conditions, or site boundaries be sent to entrants?